Best Alternate Finder — FAQ

 How do I use it?

-Enter Destination ICAO + ETA at Alternate + Radius (NM) → Find Alternates.
+Enter Destination ICAO + ETA at Destination + Radius (NM) → Find Alternates.

-(Optional) Toggle filters: Require ILS, CPNY Base, CPNY Destination, runway length or rank by commercial alternate.
+(Optional) Toggle filters: Require ILS, CPNY Base, CPNY Destination, runway length or rank by desired alternate.

 Where does the weather data come from?